TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 ### 3.6- Asynchronous scan of a QR code (LSP Type 1)

+TO BE ADDED

+- Detection of duplicate scans (only one scan per QR code, strictly, since it corresponds to a well defined event).

+- t_qrScan is meaningless here but recorded for homogeneity purposes.

+- use the t_checkin timestamp instead (integrity protected)

 ### 3.7- Upload of the location history by a client tested COVID+ and cluster detection on the server